Extending the Joint Probability Method to Compound Flooding: Transition Zone Delineation, Flood Depth Attribution, and Design Event Selection: Results

-where $P_A^{-1}(\cdot)$ is the inverse of the compound flood depth annual non-exceedance probability function of Eq. (\ref{eq:pA}).
-By definition, the quantile function provides the maximum flood depth for a given return period, $\eta_{\max}=Q(R_p)$.
-For a given return period, a flood map (consisting of the water surface elevation (WSE)) is constructed by retrieving the WSE or depth value at each grid point using Eq. (\ref{eq:QRp}).
-As expected, compound flood depths increase with return period, with 10-, 50-, 100-, and 500-year events showing progressively larger flood depths (Fig. \ref{fig:compound_flooding}).
+As discussed in the previous section, we conducted model simulations for both tropical and non-tropical storm events.
+To quantify the contributions of individual flood drivers, three additional sets of tropical cyclone simulations were performed with pluvial, fluvial, and storm surge processes modeled independently.
+Together, these simulations produced five sets of flood responses: compound flooding from tropical cyclones, compound flooding from non-tropical storms, and three driver-isolated tropical cyclone responses.
+Annualized flood-depth probability density functions (PDFs) were then computed at each model grid point following Eqs. (\ref{eq:pA}) and (\ref{eq:peta}).

-Unlike purely inland or coastal systems, upland flows in this basin discharge onto a broad wetland plain that is connected to a shallow, brackish tidal estuarine system around Lake Maurepas.
-In addition to freshwater flooding from upland areas, this area is also subject to coastal flooding extending from Lake Pontchartrain.
-In this flat, marshy region---between the upland areas and Lake Maurepas---the compound flood depth is relatively uniform, ranging from about 2.1 m for the 10-year event to 3.7 m for the 500-year event (Fig. \ref{fig:compound_flooding}).
-Much of this area falls within the CFTZ, as discussed in the following section.
+As expected, compound flood depths increase with decreasing AEP, with the 10\%, 2\%, 1\%, and 0.2\% AEP events exhibiting progressively greater flood extents and depths (Fig. \ref{fig:compound_flooding}).
+The study area spans the transition between inland riverine and coastal flooding, where upland flows discharge onto a broad wetland plain connected to the shallow, brackish estuarine system surrounding Lake Maurepas and influenced by coastal flooding propagating inland from Lake Pontchartrain.
+Within this transition region, AEP flood depths are relatively uniform, increasing from approximately 2.1 m for the 10\% AEP event to 3.7 m for the 0.2\% AEP event (Fig. \ref{fig:compound_flooding}).

+While the AEP flood maps provide one characterization of the underlying flood-depth probability distributions, the same probabilistic flood-response framework also enables statistical delineation of the CFTZ, quantification of flood-driver attribution, and identification of response-based design storms.
+These results are presented in the following sections.